 - Have students retell the story as a police report listing all the crimes committed in the story.

 - This story also has some odd points and discrepancies.
 Encourage critical reading by asking children to find as many questionable points as they can.
 Here are some that occur to me: How did Rapunzel get up into the tower in the first place, since there was no door?
 Why didn’t she refuse to let the witch climb up her hair?

 - Many illustrations of Rapunzel are examples of the Pre-Raphaelite school of painting and illustration.
 Pre-Raphaelite painters liked very romantic and sometimes very sad subjects, and their pictures were known for their wealth of detail.
 They often used mythological themes, and they were very big on long hair, so it is no surprise that so many of them drew or painted Rapunzel.
-Pittsburg State University has information about this group of artists.
+Khan Academy has information about this group of artists.
 Others have also done Rapunzel, though, including Rodman Miller who did a neon Rapunzel on Seattle’s Fremont Bridge.
 Have students compare the images of Rapunzel using as many characteristics as they can.
 Then have them paint their own images.

 - Rapunzel was shut up in a tall tower with no doors.
 Most pictures of the story show a square or a circular tower.
 Challenge students to build towers of different shapes, with windows but no doors.
 Use poster board, or try SketchUp.
 Make this a math lesson, too, by using this tower building plan.